wtbarnes/chiantipy-talk-scipy-2017/talk/presentation.md

 ???
 Thank organizers for giving me a talk

 Thank donors for financial support to attend

+Info about me

 ---
 class: middle